doc-gpt/doc-gpt/README.md

 // ...

 try {
-  // Get a full response from the api const message = await gpt.SimpleChat([
+  // Get a the first message text from the api const message = await gpt.SimpleChat([
     {
       role: 'user',